sigoden/argc-completions/README.md

 # Argc-Completions

-A multi-shell completion solution.
+A multi-shell multi-command argument completion solution.

-## How to use
+Argc-Completions provides argument completion for multiple CLI commands ([full list](completions)), and works across multiple POSIX and non-POSIX shells.

+Argc-Completions also provides a tool (`generate.sh`) to automaticlly generate completion for the command.

+## Getting Started

 ### Install dependencies